TheRedDeveloper/danceflow/test/suite/commands/search.md

 - .search { re: "he", shift: "extend", $expect: /^no selections remain$/ }

-When extending, Dance should not wrap around document edges to find "T**he**".
+When extending, Danceflow should not wrap around document edges to find "T**he**".
 "t**he**" is not considered at all.
 No-op due to no selections remaining.

 ```